 This is a weekly meeting where all trainees and supervising staff meet (approximately 25 people) to discuss advanced clinical issues.
 What is unique is that the senior supervising staff present audio- or video-tapes of their own work.
 This enables the work of seasoned therapists to be demystified and made available for view by all staff and trainees.
 The clinical conference is a major learning experience at UCC and is required for all doctoral interns and postdoctoral fellows.

-This monthly seminar explores all aspects of using medication to treat psychiatric illnesses and is led by our psychiatric nurse practitioner, with whom the professionals in training share many clients.
+This monthly seminar explores all aspects of using medication to treat psychiatric illnesses.
 Specific attention is given to the relationships that arise when a triad is formed between the client, the therapist, and the prescriber.
 Use of the DSM-IV is reviewed.
 Classes of psychotropic medications, mechanisms of action, and risks and benefits of various medications are discussed.
 Clinical indications for using medications as augmentation for therapy are examined throughout the year, using specific case examples.
-This seminar is optional for postdoctoral fellows and required for doctoral interns.

 In this monthly seminar, difficult on-call cases are reviewed.
 Readings on crisis management are provided and discussed.
-Required for interns and postdocs who are engaged in providing on-call services.
+This seminar is required for doctoral interns and postdoctoral fellows who are engaged in providing on-call services.

 In this monthly seminar, ongoing outreach projects are discussed and challenging outreach experiences are reviewed.
 This seminar is required for all doctoral interns and postdoctoral fellows.